Do you plan to move an entire household (including furniture)

 Truck drivers (showing up at a curbside only) do not get involved in packaging goods or physical labor.
 Truck drivers, are not export packers.
 The are two different types of service.

-Our web site further discusses such industry standards as employed within the Export/Import Shipping Community.
+Our web site further discusses such industry standards as practiced within the Export/Import Shipping Community.

 Learn more about "Density Factors"